• Skip to primary navigation

 Get Help Now

 Generally, these types of tragic events occur when nurses fail to alert physicians in time when the mother or infant requires immediate medical care.
-Hospitals are often liable for damages in these types of situations.
+Hospitals are often liable for damages in these types of situations and can be subjected to medical malpractice lawsuits.

 A New Mexico family won a $73.2 million lawsuit in 2018.
 A jury determined that a doctor and medical center’s negligence led to a boy developing severe disabilities that have left him with limitations for life.[1]